sarasgambato/ExpRoLab_Assignment1/README.md

 # ExpRoLab Assignment 1
+The code documentation for this repository can be found [here](https://sarasgambato.github.io/ExpRoLab_Assignment1/index.html).

 ## <a id="intro"></a> Introduction
 This repository contains a ROS-based software that implements a Finite State Machine (FSM) to control the behavior of a robot in a indoor environment with rooms, doors and corridors for surveillance purposes.
 The robot’s objective is to visit the different locations of the environment and check them.